YouCam Makeup

-YouCam Makeup is a virtual makeover and selfie editing application developed by Perfect Corp.
-The app allows users to edit photos with various makeup effects, skin beautification tools, and virtual try-ons for makeup products using augmented reality (AR) and artificial intelligence (AI) technologies.
-It has been downloaded over 590 million times as of July 2024.
+YouCam Makeup is a mobile app for augmented reality (AR) makeup simulation and selfie editing developed by Perfect Corp.
+It offers virtual try-ons for cosmetics alongside photo and video editing tools, and is available for iOS and Android.
+It has been downloaded over 1 billion times as of October 2025.

 History

 YouCam Makeup was launched in 2014 by Perfect Corp, a company specializing in artificial intelligence and augmented reality applications for beauty and fashion, and gained popularity due to its AR and AI technologies, which provided realistic and customizable makeup simulations.